Just started to blog with WordPress? Or you’re using WordPress already but want to learn something new?

 Plus in this way, two URLs won’t be the same as you’re not going to write same post title twice.

-The media section is where all the media file are stored to be used in your WordPress blog or website.
+The media section is where all the media files are stored to be used in your WordPress blog or website.
 You can upload images, PDFs, videos, music and more.

 Once a file is uploaded, WordPress automatically gives it a URL but you can edit the rest of the fields as much as you want.